 Nothing beats word of mouth.
 Except, of course, online word of mouth.
 Brand messages reach 561% more people when shared by employees’ personal profiles.
 These posts see 8 times more engagement and leads generated directly by employees convert 7 times more often.

-When employee advocacy meets social media marketing, great things happen to a business:
+When employee advocacy meets social media culture, great things happen to a business:

 - Increase in brand awareness